flatcar/Flatcar/README.md

 ## Repositories

-The repositories are currently part of the Kinvolk org for historical reasons.
-Flatcar will move to its own github org soon.

-Meanwhile, github repositories that comprise Flatcar Container Linux can be found via the [organization](https://github.com/flatcar) page.
+The github repositories that comprise Flatcar Container Linux can be found via the [organization](https://github.com/flatcar) page.